Betts homer in front of 52,078 leads Dodgers over Phillies - WTMJ

 The star outfielder didn’t disappoint them.

 Betts hit a go-ahead home run in the seventh inning to lead Los Angeles to a 5-3 victory in front of a sellout crowd of 52,078 at Dodger Stadium.
-It was the largest attendance for a professional sports league game in the United States since the start of the coronavirus pandemic.
+It was the largest attendance for a baseball game in the United States since the start of the coronavirus pandemic.

 The Dodgers acquired Betts from the Boston Red Sox in February 2020, so this was the first time he got to play for Los Angeles before a big crowd at Chavez Ravine.